 If you are using the services of a travel management company (TMC), it is essential to enquire whether the vendors they deal with follow eco-friendly practices.
 You should also ask whether the travel management company follows a sustainable business travel program.

-Adopting a sustainable business travel model can be challenging in the beginning due to multiple reasons.
-Firstly, the entire business travel needs to be analyzed, including the vendors, travel policies, and employee preferences, which takes time and effort from your end.
+Adopting a sustainable travel model can be challenging in the beginning due to multiple reasons.
+Firstly, the entire business travel process needs to be analyzed, including the vendors, travel policies, and employee preferences, which takes time and effort from your end.

 Running a sustainable business travel program implies that you care about the environment.
 Customers, as well as companies worldwide, want to associate themselves with a company that has a “do-good” attitude.
 If you can think above the company’s finances and make an effort to sustain the environment, it speaks volumes about the company.